SofiaN-t/FMT-Progreso/Guide.md

 **3.** `find_intersection_and_save.py` needs to run last.
 This script loads the three processed geojson files and combines the datasets with the alerts into one, specifying the source of each row.
 Then, making use of a readily available geopandas function (sjoin), it looks for intersections between the coffee plots and the two alerts datasets.
 The function merges data from one set of geographical features with another set based on their locations and spatial interaction.
 It is not computationally expensive because of the way it operates.
 When it is required, Geopandas creates indices that represent the bounding boxes of the geometries (bounding boxes are the minima and maxima of the x and y coordinates of each geometry).
 When those do not satisfy the spatial relationship in question, the particular geometries will not.
 This step significantly reduces the number of detailed geometric calculations needed.
 The spatial relationship checked here is the intersection which is the most general of all and is true when the boundaries and/or interiors of the two geometries intersect in any way.

 When an intersection is found to be satisfied, geopandas merges the correspoding rows from each dataset.
 Thus, the sjoin function returns a new geodataframe that includes combined data from both input frames for the pairs of geometries that meet the criteria.
+To be more specific, the original result returns the columns from the left geodataframe, namely `plot_name`, `plot_id` and `geometry` and the columns from the right geodataframe (excluding the geometry), while adding an `index_right` column to indicate the index of the right geodataframe (which is the alerts geodataframe) with which the corresponding coffee plot intersect.
+The result is then adjusted to remove unnecessary columns and create more informative ones.
 When no intersection is found, a dataframe with columns identifying the coffee plots (name, id) and the alerts ('Amazonian', 'RADD') specifying 'No intersection' is returned.
-In any case, the result is saved in a csv file that will be later used for the dashboard development.
+In both cases, the result is saved in a csv file that will be later used for the dashboard development.

 To run the script at once:
 1. Follow steps 1,2,3 as listed above, if you haven't done already